Baked Pesto Chicken

 Why This Recipe is a Favorite

-1. A delicious one-pan, 30 minute meal.
+It’s a delicious 30 minute skillet meal.
 Everything comes together in a snap, and because it’s baked in one pan, clean up is a breeze!

-2. Adaptable to many different nutritional needs.
+The recipe is super flexible and adaptable to whatever your family likes.
 There’s a rich layer of gooey mozzarella that adds a lot of richness and flavor to the pesto chicken breasts.
-It’s one of my favorite keto dinner recipes, but if eating dairy-free is important, just skip the cheese.
+That being said, if eating dairy-free is important, just skip the cheese.

 If you want other baked chicken dishes, make some BBQ Chicken Thighs or Mexican Chicken Stuffed Peppers.